mre-code/groovysql/README.md

     json

-SqlClient is careful to avoid overwriting any existing files and will abort in the event of a conflict unless the _overwrite_ option is in effect.
+SqlClient is careful to avoid overwriting any existing files and will abort in the event of a conflict unless the _append_ option is in effect.

 ## Command Line Options

 **sqlclient [options]**

+    -a,--append                 append to output file
     -c,--config <arg>           specify database configuration file
     -d,--database <arg>         specify database name
     -f,--filein <arg>           specify input filename